sergmoro1/yii2-uploader/README.md

 If the model needs images or files, it is enough

 * to connect the behavior,
-* determine the directory in which they will be stored,
+* determine the subdirectory in which they will be stored,
 * define the desired image sizes and
 * the method that receives the files for the model.